go-bayes/nzi-cli/README.md

 # nzi-cli

-A terminal dashboard with useful information for thinking about New Zealand and its place in the world: local weather, world clocks, and currency conversion with a (beautiful) catppuccin mocha theme.
+A terminal dashboard with useful information for thinking about New Zealand and its place in the world: local weather, world clocks, and currency conversion.

 ![nzi static](images/nzi.png)